Do you know where you’re going to put your fire pit? Or if you could set up a fire pit in my backyard. Do you have a beautiful grassy backyard?

 Wetting the grass is the simplest and most cost-effective way to prevent damage to your lawn.
 It works because the water evaporates before any harm to the grass occurs while the fire pit warms up.

 Placing the fire pit in a single area will result in compression, which can harm and destroy the grass.
 Simply relocate the fire pit about the yard to minimize compression, making sure it is always in a safe position.

-Repairing grass damaged caused by a fire pit
+Repairing grass damage caused by a fire pit.

 The first step is to remove the fire pit from the damaged grassy area.
 Then, determine how much damage has been done to the turf.
-You can simply leave it alone if the damage is limited to a small area of the yard.
+You can simply leave it alone if the damage is limited to a small yard.